 Owned by the National Trust but maintained by staff at the course, the links has been used for golf since 1900, when a 9-hole layout was first established.
 The estate was sold to shipping magnate Sir Arthur Munro Sutherland in 1919 and he wasted no time in calling in James Braid the following year to modify the course.

 Braid lengthened four holes, shortened four holes and designed a new one.
 The course was then extended southwards in three stages to a full 18-hole layout: three holes were added by 1929, another three-hole extension was completed two years later before the final three holes were brought into play in 1936.

-There’s only one par three on the front nine here, the 166-yard 4th (“Plateau”) which, as its name suggests, plays to a raised green with bunkers protecting the front right and left of the putting surface.
+Today, there’s only one par three on the front nine, the 166-yard 4th (“Plateau”) which, as its name suggests, plays to a raised green with bunkers protecting the front right and left of the putting surface.
 The lone par five on the card arrives at the 527-yard 14th (“Crags”), where out of bounds threatens all the way down the left of the fairway.

 In the modern era, the course measures 6,263 yards from the back tees and par is rated at 70.
 Holes 1 to 6 are laid out to the north of the clubhouse with the remaining holes routed further to the south.
 The two par threes on the back nine at the 13th and 15th are both terrific holes, but then so are all three of the short par fours at holes 5, 7 and 11.

 It’s hard to imagine that this course was only a Gem 3 years ago, but the good news is that clearly the rankings team finally got it on their radar and ultimately have started to give it the recognition it truly deserves.